 The program would prove remarkably popular, having approved nearly 10,000 investors during its ten-year reign.

-The Golden Visa’s premise is relatively straightforward: third-country (non-EU or EEA) investors with a clean criminal record and qualifying liquid investment in Greece’s economy through an approved investment category can obtain a five-year residency permit.
+The Golden Visa’s premise is relatively straightforward: third-country (non-EU) investors with a clean criminal record and qualifying liquid investment in Greece’s economy through an approved investment channel can obtain a five-year renewable residency permit.

-The visa is renewable as long as investors maintain their investment in the country, and they are even allowed to switch their investments from one asset to another or to an entirely different category within some conditions – such as informing the government and continuing to meet the minimum investment threshold corresponding to their new asset regulations.
+Golden Visa holders can switch their investments from one asset to another or to an entirely different channel under certain conditions – such as informing the government and continuing to meet the minimum investment threshold corresponding to their new asset.

-American applications, in particular, have an above-average family composition of 3.3 applicants, ranking US family-oriented investors Greece’s third most prominent group.
+American Golden Visa applications, in particular, have an above-average family composition of 3.3 applicants, ranking US family-oriented investors Greece’s third most prominent group – highlighting the interest in the Golden Visa among American families looking for options abroad.

-Like its Portuguese counterpart, the Greek Golden Visa saw a massive change in its investment criteria during 2023.
+Like its Portuguese counterpart, the Greek Golden Visa began a massive change in its investment criteria during 2023 – a paradigm shift that continued through 2024.

 Before the changes, nearly half [41%] of all real estate-related Golden Visa applications were focused on properties in Athens, highlighting the centralization of investor interests.

-Investors rushed to send in their applications before changes were officially implemented in October 2023, leading to one of the Golden Visa’s highest annual application numbers since its establishment, and it may yet break more records come December.
+Investors rushed to submit their applications before changes were officially implemented in 2023 and 2024, resulting in the most successful years of the Golden Visa, with the highest annual application numbers since its establishment.

-For the first time since the COVID pandemic, Greece had accumulated a significant backlog of applications (nearly 8,000 pending), and the government took measures to ensure it cuts it down quickly to return to the average processing time of three months.
+For the first time since the COVID pandemic, Greece had accumulated a significant backlog of applications (nearly 40,000 pending) primarily made up of US and British investors.

-While the real estate investment category has long been the most popular among foreign investors, the Golden Visa’s vast array of investment channels gives American investors greater investment flexibility.
+While the real estate investment channel is the most popular among foreign investors – and genuinely the only realistic channel for investors to leverage – the Golden Visa offers an array of investment channels that gives American investors some flexibility.

-The seven investment channels under Greece’s Golden Visa are:
+The investment channels under Greece’s Golden Visa are:

 How US HNWIs can leverage Greece’s Golden Visa investment options